 For outlets and lights the most common wire is 14 and 12 gauge, but for kitchens and bathrooms pay attention code is going to require 20 amp.

-A electric clothes dryer would use 40 amp 8 gauge wire 220 volt.
+An electric clothes dryer would use 40 amp 8 gauge wire 220 volts.

-A electric hot water heater could be 30 or 40 amp 10 gauge wire 220 volt.
+An electric hot water heater could be 30 or 40 amp 10 gauge wire 220 volts.